 A robust search and filter function helps users quickly find the documents they need, saving time and reducing frustration.
 The construction document management system should provide an efficient way to archive and store documents securely after a project's completion for future reference or regulatory compliance.

-If your project demands compliance with specific regulations, ensure that the system provides audit trails and reporting features to maintain transparency and accountability.
+If your project demands compliance with specific regulations, ensure that the system provides audit trails and reporting features to maintain transparency, accountability, and compliance.

 When evaluating the features of a construction document management system, it's essential to align the features and capabilities with your specific project needs and the workflow of your construction team.